NOTE: Please use links above (e.g., “Schedule”) to find copies of slides, etc.

 Goal:

 The field of wireless networking has seen tremendous growth over the last decade.
-The purpose of this new course is to introduce this field to the CS curriculum at UNC.
-The Fall 2010 offering is specifically designed to serve three purposes:
+The purpose of this course is to introduce this field to students (COMP 431, or a similar eperience, is a prerequisite for this course).
+The Fall 2021 offering is specifically designed to serve three purposes:

 Syllabus: